 Vou Mallam, another survivor of the attack, was with her husband and children when the raiders broke into their house.
 She escaped death when she found a hiding place in one of the rooms.
 Her husband, only son and grandchildren were killed.
 “After our evening meal, we prayed and asked the children to go to bed,” she told Compass.
 “Suddenly we heard gunshots in our house, so I quickly crawled into the children’s room and put off the lamp and crawled again to hide under the bed in another place.
 I saw a soldier with a gun coming into the room, but he did not see me, and I heard some of them saying by the window, ‘There is nobody here.’
 But it was like they heard a movement and immediately started shooting.
 That was how they killed my husband in the place he was hiding, and my only son and his children in the other room were all killed.”

-Mallam said she heard the assailants speaking the Fulani language.
-Ethnic Fulani are primarily Muslim nomads in Nigeria whom militant Muslims appear to be enlisting to attack Christian communities due to the Fulanis’ expert understanding of the terrain of rural communities.
-Having lived their lives as nomads with their cattle, the Fulani have acquired the skills to surmount tough environmental challenges, area residents believe.
+Mallam said she heard the assailants speaking the The Fulani are a large ethnic group in West Africa.
+A third of all Fulani people are pastoralists, making them the largest nomadic community in the world.
+More language.
+Ethnic The Fulani are a large ethnic group in West Africa.
+A third of all Fulani people are pastoralists, making them the largest nomadic community in the world.
+More are primarily Muslim nomads in Nigeria whom militant Muslims appear to be enlisting to attack Christian communities due to the Fulanis’ expert understanding of the terrain of rural communities.
+Having lived their lives as nomads with their cattle, the The Fulani are a large ethnic group in West Africa.
+A third of all Fulani people are pastoralists, making them the largest nomadic community in the world.
+More have acquired the skills to surmount tough environmental challenges, area residents believe.
 Dachung Dagai, pastor of a Church of Christ in Nigeria congregation in Vwang Kogot, told Compass that the village has been attacked three times since he arrived eight months ago.

 “No help or relief from the government has been received by our people,” Dagai said.
 “We’ve just been living with the horror of not knowing what will happen next.”
 Dagai said their main concern is that Nigerian army soldiers have been involved in each attack.”What is the government doing about the soldiers?” he exclaimed.
 “In some places, enough evidence has been found against these Muslim soldiers and nothing has been done.
 Can’t the soldiers be withdrawn from the state?
 We are not in a war situation on the plateau, and the soldiers were brought for peace-keeping, but they are the ones leading attacks against us.
 Why can’t they be withdrawn?
 The government officials have always said they will look into the problems, but nothing has been done.”